One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 Sometimes it’s nice to walk down to the local watering hole and have a few drinks.
 As a solo traveler, oftentimes your only choice is to go alone or not go at all if you haven’t made any friends at the hostel.
 I’ve gotten to a point where I don’t mind going out alone once in a while but I am sure to be extra cautious when I do.
 When you are noticeably drunk, people can take advantage.
 To be safe:

-- Don’t have more than 2-3 drinks when you’re alone- Your friends aren’t there to babysit you if you get too drunk.
+- Don’t have more than 2-3 drinks when you’re alone- Your friends aren’t there to babysit you or take you home if you get too drunk.
+You’re on your own to take care of yourself.

 - Keep a close eye on your drink- Make sure nobody slips anything in.
 Both men and women need to be cautious of this for a variety of reasons.

-- Don’t walk back to the hotel or hostel while drunk- Take a taxi or public transport.
+- Don’t walk back to the hotel or hostel while drunk- Take a taxi or public transport instead.
+It’s safer.
+You become a target when you’re walking around drunk.

 The thought of going out alone seems kind of depressing at first but it can be good fun if you have the right mindset.
 I’ve met some real characters at local bars.
 As long as you take the above-listed precautions, you’ll stay perfectly safe.